wd5gnr/mhs5200a/README.md

 In English, take a 1/1024 of a full sample, multiply it by the sample # (N) and take the sine.
 Then Take 95% of the full value.

+By default, the program expects the CSV data to go from 0 to 255.
+If you use the -f option, it will accept data from -1.0 to 1.0 and do the scaling for you.
+The -f option applies to the entire command line.

+The waves subdirectory has some predefined waves for your enjoyment.

 Install
 =======